eezstreet/SWATEliteForce/README.md

 - Mission Completed accounts for 40 points in the score, instead of 45.
 - No civilians injured bonus removed, replaced with All Civilians Uninjured which awards points based on the number of civilians that were rescued unharmed.
 - The MP viewports now make sense - Red Viewport (Insert key) will cycle between Red players, Blue Viewport (Home key) will cycle between Blue players and Sniper Viewport (Page Up) will cycle between snipers.
+- Clarified some text in the Training mission
+- Adjusted the positions of some drug evidence in Sellers Street Auditorium so that it doesn't fall through the floor as easily.
 - Cut dialogue restored: Suspects will now mourn the death of their fellow suspects
 - Cut dialogue restored: Suspects will now apologize when shooting each other
 - Cut dialogue restored: Hostages will now freak out when other hostages die